cosmos/sdk-tutorials/academy/golang-intro/3_interfaces.md

 # Go Interfaces

-It is time to broach interfaces in Go.
-After that, you will also talk shortly about testing in Go.
+It is time to look at interfaces in Go.
+After that, you will briefly examine testing in Go.

 Go offers the so-called "interface type".
-It's a collection of method signatures.
+This is a collection of method signatures.
 An interface value can hold any value that implements those methods.
-Let us try it:
+Try it:

 ```golang
 package main